danakj/craydate/craydate/README.md

   project crate's `Cargo.toml` file.
 By default it is `"./Cargo.toml"`.

-When running the simulator with this task, VSCode will capture the `stdout` and `stderr` output of the game and write it to a file called `stdout.txt`.
+When running the simulator with this task, VSCode will capture the `stdout` and `stderr` output of the game and write it to a file called `stdout.txt` in the project's root directory.

 ### Panics